-It was also during this period that singer/guitarist Robert Smith emptied his first can of hairspray (Despite having his trademark big hair, it was not until rejoining Siouxsie and the Banshees later that year that Robert Smith became known for his questionable but charming use of lipstick).
+It was also during this period that singer/guitarist Robert Smith emptied his first can of hairspray (Despite having his trademark big hair by this time, it was not until rejoining Siouxsie and the Banshees later that year that Robert Smith became known for his questionable but charming use of lipstick).

 “I had two choices at the time, which were either completely giving in [committing suicide] or making a record of it and getting it out of me”.
 He also claims he “really thought that was it for the group.
 I had every intention of signing off.
 I wanted to make the ultimate ‘fuck off’ record, and then sign off [the band]”.

-Smith also wanted to make the album with a different producer than Mike Hedges, who had produced Seventeen Seconds and Faith. and settled with Phil Thornalley who would later join the band on temporarily for the Japanese Whispers era singles, and The Top.
+Smith also wanted to make the album with a different producer than Mike Hedges, who had produced Seventeen Seconds and Faith. and settled with Phil Thornalley who would later join the band temporarily for the Japanese Whispers era singles, and The Top.

-Pornography is also the last Cure album to feature founding band member Lol Tolhurst as the band’s drummer before migrating to synths.
-(Andy Anderson would later by enlisted to take over on percussion, along with Thornalley).
+Pornography is also the last Cure album to feature founding band member Lol Tolhurst as the band’s drummer before his migration to synths.
+(Andy Anderson would later by enlisted to take over on percussion).